Ben-Arlanda/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
+# Tic-Tac-Toe game built in Vanilla JavaScript

-- Hi and welcome to my Tic-Tac-Toe project.
+This is my first project with General assembly building a game from scratch using HTML, CSS, Vanilla JavaScript and DOM manipulation.

 ## :computer: [Click here](https://ben-arlanda.github.io/Tic-Tac-Toe/) to play the game!

 ## :page_facing_up: About

-- The goal of the game is for players to position their marks so that they make a continuous line of three cells vertically, horizontally, or diagonally.
+The goal of the game is for players to position their marks so that they make a continuous line of three cells vertically, horizontally, or diagonally.
 An opponent can prevent a win by blocking the completion of the opponent's line.
 In our variant of the game, players placed objects on a board.

 ![screenshot](/images/Screenshot%202024-01-07%20at%205.18.03%20pm.png)

 ## :pencil2: Planning & Wireframe

-- I initially did a wireframe to get a visual idea of how i would mock up my HTML and how the intercece would look to the user.
+I initially did a wireframe to get a visual idea of how i would mock up my HTML and how the intercece would look to the user.

 ![screenshot](/images/3EB10FCA-F928-4C3F-8BEA-B2A7421DC977.jpg)

-- Below are a few JavaScript core requirements so I could plan how this would interact with my HTML and make the MVP work.
+Below are a few JavaScript core requirements so I could plan how this would interact with my HTML and make the MVP work.

 1. Declare variable for current player
 2. Variable for cell elements